 The effective tax rate was 24.3 percent in 2016 compared to 26.1 percent in 2015.
-The decrease was attributable to the following items: 1) a tax benefit derived from the early adoption of Accounting Standards Update No. 2016-9, Compensation - Stock Compensation (Topic 718): Improvement to Employee Share-Based Payment Accounting (see Recent Accounting Pronouncements in Note1 to the consolidated financial statements); 2) an unrecognized tax benefit recorded in 2015 that was nonrecurring in 2016; and 3) a more favorable geographical mix of income in 2016.
+The decrease was attributable to the following items: 1) a tax benefit derived from the early adoption of Accounting Standards Update No. 2016-9, Compensation - Stock Compensation (Topic 718): Improvement to Employee Share-Based Payment Accounting; 2) an unrecognized tax benefit recorded in 2015 that was nonrecurring in 2016; and 3) a more favorable geographical mix of income in 2016.
 This decrease was partially offset by the 2011 and 2012 Agricultural Chemicals Security Credit tax benefit recorded in 2015 that was nonrecurring in 2016.
 See Note 9 to the consolidated financial statements for a reconciliation of the statutory U.S. federal income tax rate to the effective tax rate.